okwolo/okwolo.github.io/README.md

 By default, this command will build and upload all files from the `/dist` directory except ones in `/dist/res`.
 Note that this will override the files in the s3 bucket.

-To include changes to the resouces folder in the deployment:
+To include changes to the resources folder in the deployment:

 ```
 npm run aws-deploy -- --includeResources